A Feasibility Study of Differentially Private Summary Statistics and Regression Analyses with Evaluations on Administrative and Survey Data: Conclusions from the Case Study

 \subsection{Future Work}

 One vital area for improvement is developing DP algorithms for data that are not Gaussian.
-Many of the methods we tested performed well when originally proposed, because the authors tested on well-behaved or normally distributed data.
-Real data are often skewed, such as the 2012 PUF and CPS ASEC data, which resulted in these same methods performing poorly.
+Many of the methods we test performed well in their original papers, because the authors tested on well-behaved or normally distributed data.
+Real data are often skewed, such as the 2012 SOI PUF and CPS ASEC data, resulting in these same methods performing poorly.

-Another area for improvement is developing DP algorithms with a focus on estimating the uncertainty of the estimates.
-Many data privacy experts create DP regression analyses to output accurate predictions.
-But, as seen in Section \ref{sec:results}, these methods performed poorly either by returning very large confidence intervals or by not reporting the standard error at all.
+Another area for improvement is developing DP mechanisms for regression with a focus on estimating the uncertainty of the estimates.
+Many data privacy experts create DP regression methods to output accurate predictions.
+But, as seen in Section \ref{sec:regresion-results}, these methods perform poorly either by returning very large confidence intervals or by not reporting the standard error at all.
 This appears to be a significant gap in the DP literature that must be addressed.

-With these potential research areas in mind, our future work developing a validation server will focus on improving formal privacy methods for OLS regression coefficient and interval estimates and then expand that research to address other important economic use cases.
-Future areas for work indicated by tax experts are the incorporation of survey weights or regression discontinuity and regression kink designs.
-We are not aware of any research on formal methods to protect privacy in regression discontinuity and regression kink designs.
-We hope this study provides the data privacy and confidentiality community with a better understanding of the capabilities, limitations, and challenges of current DP methods for summary statistics and regression analyses.
+In addition to improving DP methods for regression-based statistical inference, future work should focus on expanding research to address other important economic use cases.
+Given the challenges with directly querying regression coefficient and interval estimates based on perturbed sufficient statistics, an entirely different approach may be needed.
+Determining these alternative approaches is beyond the scope of this paper, but our findings suggest that DP methods for regression have significant barriers to overcome before they can enable accurate statistical inference.
+We hope this study provides the statistical data privacy community with a better understanding of current DP methods for summary statistics and regression analyses, including the capabilities, limitations, and challenges.